BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 |*Hyper Potion* |$1000  |
 |*Eviolite*     |$20000 |

 We can finally buy Ultra Balls!
-Also, although it's expensive, the Eviolite can turn certain Pokemon like Porygon2 and Dusclops into monsters for this part of the game.
+Also, although it's expensive, the Eviolite can turn certain Pokémon like Porygon2 and Dusclops into monsters for this part of the game.

 **Agate Circus Pledge Move Tutor**